-A 2-year associate's degree program in chiropractic technology provides high school graduates with the educational background and technical training necessary to perform these tasks.
-However, it also prepares future chiropractic assistants to complete some preliminary orthopedic and physical exams on patients, take x-rays and educate patients on treatment methods.
+A 2-year associate's degree program in chiropractic technology provides high school graduates with the educational background and technical training necessary to perform tasks in the front office.
+It also prepares future chiropractic assistants to complete some preliminary orthopedic and physical exams on patients.
+An assistant with a degree may take x-rays and educate patients on treatment methods.

 Those enrolled in an associate's degree program in chiropractic technology learn the fundamentals of the field through classroom lectures, but are also required to complete supervised experiences in chiropractic clinics.
 Direct, hands-on experience is required to prepare students to enter roles as chiropractic assistants upon graduation.

-Courses within an associate's degree program in chiropractic technology cover basic office and business skills in addition to technical, clinical skills.
+Courses within an associate's degree program in chiropractic technology cover basic office and business skills in addition to technical and clinical skills.
 Specific topics include:

 - Bookkeeping fundamentals

 - Computer science

 - Office management skills